 I purchased a $6 car sun blocker from Walmart and cut them to fit my window measurements.
 I taped them to the window with scotch tape and voila!
 No more sun!
 My kitchen was no longer hot and I did not have the run the air conditioner as much.

 There are several ways to help keep a desert home cooler in the summer without costly electric cooling bills.
 Window awnings can help, as do shades, blinds, and especially room darkening drapes.
 Drawing these curtains is quite effective.
 This is a guide about cooling a home in the desert heat.

 Opening the windows at night and closing the house during the day is one of a number of ways you can reduce the temperature inside your home.
 This is a guide about how to cool your home without air conditioning.

 This is a guide about saving money on air conditioning.
 There are several strategies for saving money on air conditioners.
-Timing of your purchase may help and once purchased keeping it well maintained can also lower costs.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Would a dehumidifier reduce air conditioning operating costs?
 I heard a rumor that it does reduce the power bill for air conditioning.
 The cost reduction is the result, both of reducing moisture and the drier air makes it more comfortable.
 Then we could set our thermostat for a higher temperature.